Ayush09S/Tamagotchi/README.md

 | 5.7 | Additionals | - | - | - | - | $14.49 | $1,129.87 | - |

 # Additional Notes!
 This was a Guided Project through Hack Club's Fallout's Docs.
 I really loved making it, and I really learnt a lot, just like with the USB Hub.
 If you are a beginner, I would suggest starting with a smaller project, but this project is INCREDIBLE as a second one!
+If you've got some experience programming, you'll definitely find this manageable to create.

 Sanity Checked by Kade Harrison